WSTH-FM

-WSTH-FM (106.1 FM) is a radio station broadcasting a country music format.
-Licensed to Alexander City, Alabama, United States, the station is owned by iHeartMedia, Inc. (as iHM Licenses) and features programming from Premiere Networks.
+WSTH-FM (106.1 MHz) is a radio station broadcasting a country music format.
+Licensed to Alexander City, Alabama, United States, the station is owned by iHeartMedia, Inc. (as iHM Licenses) and features programming from iHeart's subsidiary, Premiere Networks, including the Bobby Bones Show.

 The station began in 1988 as "South 106".
 It was then re-branded into a short-lived incarnation of "Kix 106" before becoming "Rooster 106" in 2000.
 In February 2010, the station assumed a new moniker of "South 106.1".